kestrelquantum/PiccoloQuantumObjects.jl/docs/src/generated/quantum_objects.md

 get_subspace_indices(1:2, 5) |> collect, get_leakage_indices(1:2, 5) |> collect
 ````

-Composite systems are supported.
-For example, we can get the indices of the qubit
+_Composite systems are supported.
+Get the indices of the qubit
-subspace of two 3-level systems.
+subspace of two 3-level systems._

 ````@example quantum_objects
 get_subspace_indices([1:2, 1:2], [3, 3])
 ````

-Qubits are assumed if the indices are not provided.
+_Qubits are assumed if the indices are not provided._

 ````@example quantum_objects
 get_subspace_indices([3, 3])